-- 4.1 The Chair of the Pension Board will be rotated on an annual basis between the trade union and employer sides of the Pension Board - 4.2 Pensions Board meetings will be administered by Aberdeen City Council as the administering authority as agreed with Joint Secretaries appointed by the trade union and employers sides of the Pension Board.
-All reasonable administration costs shall be met by the fund. - 4.3 The Pensions Board should meet at least quarterly.
-A majority of either side may requisition a special meeting of the Pension Board in exceptional circumstances. - 4.4 The Pensions Board may establish sub-committees. - 4.5 While the statutory roles and function of the Pension Committee and Pensions Board are separate, the normal practice will be that both bodies will meet at the same time to consider the same agenda, with the Chair of the Pension Committee chairing the concurrent meeting.
+- 4.1 The Chair of the Pension Board will be rotated on an annual basis between the member (trade union) and employer sides of the Pension Board. - 4.2 Pension Board meetings will be administered by Aberdeen City Council as the administering authority as agreed with Joint Secretaries appointed by the trade union and employers sides of the Pension Board.
+All reasonable administration costs shall be met by the Fund.

+- 4.3 The Pension Board should meet at least quarterly.
+A majority of either side may requisition a special meeting of the Pension Board in exceptional circumstances. - 4.4 The Pension Board may establish sub-committees. - 4.5 While the statutory roles and function of the Pensions Committee and Pension Board are separate, the normal practice will be that both bodies will meet at the same time to consider the same agenda, with the Chair of the Pensions Committee chairing the concurrent meeting.
 The aim is to engender a positive and proactive partnership culture where in practice the two bodies act as one.